 Who are the key actors and recipients in the verse?

 The main actor here is the Lord!
-But we are also included as both actors and recipients, and it is both inclusive (anyone and everyone) and exclusively (who waits for him, who seeks him).
+But we are also included as both actors and recipients, and it is both inclusive (anyone and everyone) and exclusive (who waits for him, who seeks him).

 What are the major key words?